Time. Everyone has the same amount in a 24-hour period. Yes, even Beyonce + Oprah.

 Are you using your time wisely?
 As entrepreneurs, just because we can do everything…doesn’t mean we should.

 There’s no badge of honor for being the person who defines the business strategy, delivers the product or service, does customer service, markets your business, and takes out the garbage.

 Doing everything is just not the most effective use of our time because the “to-do” list never, ever ends.
 (I think your friends and family would agree, too.)

 I’m a firm believer in outsourcing as an effective way of making the most of your time and talents in your business.

-I see outsourcing as an huge opportunity for entrepreneurs.
+I see outsourcing as a huge opportunity for entrepreneurs.
 An opportunity to free up some time and energy to complete tasks that only you can do.

-Okay, so now that we’ve established that outsourcing is a good thing, let’s get to the step by steps to find your perfect-fit virtual assistant (VA).
+Okay, so now that we’ve established that outsourcing is a good thing, let’s get to the step-by-step to find your perfect-fit virtual assistant (VA).